0x01af/cloudia-4man/README.md

 2. Clone this repository to your computer (`git clone git@github.com:0x01af/cloudia-4man.git`)
 3. Change file mode of main script cloudia-4man.sh to executable (`chmod 755 cloudia-4man.sh`)

+### Updating

 > [!NOTE]
+> All your own environment definitions won't be touched.
+Therefore, never change the file `.gitignore`.

-> Updating: Because you change the state of the main script, you need to restore it first (`git restore cloudia-4man.sh`).
-Afterwards, use `git pull` to download any kind of updates.
-Your environment definitions won't be touched.
+1. Because you change the state of the main script, you need to restore it first (`git restore cloudia-4man.sh`).
+2. Afterwards, use `git pull` to download the newest release of '''cloudia-4man'''.

 ### Orchestrate a new environment
 1. Define a new environment based on the template in folder /inventory